-Your doctor may recommend this imaging test if you:
+Your doctor may also recommend a DEXA scan if you:

 - Are a menopausal or postmenopausal woman younger than 65, but with risk factors for osteoporosis

 - Are a man between 50 and 69 with risk factors for osteoporosis